-The Basic Skills Program provides educational opportunities for adults through five literacy components.
+The Basic Skills Program provides educational opportunities for adults through four literacy components.
 Classes and labs are provided at no cost both on and off campus to assist adults in their efforts to improve basic skills, earn a high school credential, and improve job skills.

-Adult Basic Education: (ABE) The Adult Basic Education program is designed to provide basic skills training in reading, writing, and mathematics for adults whose educational achievement is less than ninth grade.
+Adult Basic Education: (ABE) The Adult Basic Education program is designed to provide basic skills training in reading, writing, social studies, and mathematics for adults whose assessment test scores are below the ninth grade level.
 The ABE curriculum is comprehensive, utilizing adult-oriented materials and instruction to meet the needs of the individual.
-Classes are scheduled on the main campus and at many community locations to meet the basic educational needs of the citizens of Onslow County.
+Classes are scheduled on the main campus and at numerous community locations to meet the basic educational needs of the citizens of Onslow County.
 All books and materials are provided free of charge.